 Children generally show signs of lead toxicity at much lower levels than adults.
 There are a number of factors that contribute to this sensitivity.
 First of all their growing bodies absorb more lead, secondly, their developing brain and nervous systems are much more susceptible to lead’s damaging effects.
 Additionally, the behavior of children with crawling and teething at this age means that they’ll be in contact with any lead that may be present nearby.

 Lead also presents a risk for unborn children as well.
 Lead is able to cross the placental barrier which means that pregnant women who have been exposed to lead can also expose their unborn child.
-Lead can cause damage to a developing baby’s nervous system.
+The developing baby’s nervous system is especially susceptible to lead exposure.
 Even low levels of exposure to lead in developing babies have been found to affect behavior and intelligence.
 Lead exposure can also cause miscarriage, stillbirths, and infertility in both men and women.

 Lead is generally absorbed into the human body in a couple of different ways.
 Cracking and peeling lead-based paint chips are often eaten by children or dust from deteriorating paint or areas in and around the moving parts of doors and windows often end up on hands or in the air where it can be inhaled or ingested.